 In 2016, we consulted Canadians about our transportation system.
 Here is what they told us about safety:

 - Government and industry should work together so that regulations keep pace with innovation

-- Canada needs to be more proactive and a leader in harmonizing global standards, particularly around safety policies and risk management and assessment.
+- Canada needs to be a leader in harmonizing global standards for safety policies and risk management and assessment

 - The federal government should:

-- consult more with industry before delegations participate in international organizations that govern transportation standards
+- consult more with industry before delegations participate in international forums that govern transportation standards

-- work more with provinces and territories and their regulatory agencies around new technologies such as automated vehicles.
+- work with provinces, territories and their regulatory agencies on new technologies, such as automated vehicles